-The high LD observed within the four main climate modules could arise via selection by the same aspect of the multivariate environment, via physical linkage on the chromosome, or both.
-We used a mapping population to disentangle these two hypotheses, by calculating recombination rates among the top candidates (see Methods: Recombination rates).
-Of the 117 top candidate contigs, 66 had SNPs that were represented in our mapping population.
-The recombination data revealed that all the genes in the Aridity cluster have strong LD and are physically linked (Figure 2).
-Within the other three clusters, we found physical proximity for only a few genes (but note that our mapping analysis does not have high power to infer recombination rate when loci are physically unlinked; see Methods).
-Interestingly, low recombination rates were estimated among some genes belonging to different environmental modules, even though there was little LD among these genes (Figure 2).
+The high statistical LD observed within the four main climate modules could arise via selection by the same aspect of the multivariate environment, via physical linkage on the chromosome, or both.
+We used a mapping population to disentangle these two hypotheses, by calculating recombination rates among the top candidate genes (see Methods: Recombination rates).
+Of the 117 top candidate genes, 66 had SNPs that were represented in our mapping population.
+The recombination data revealed that all the genes in the Aridity group have strong LD and are physically linked (Figure 3).
+Within the other three groups, we found physical proximity for only a few genes within the same environmental response module (but note that our mapping analysis does not have high power to infer recombination rate when loci are physically unlinked; see Methods).
+Other notable exceptions were a few environmental response modules in the Geography group (comprised of genes #53-54, #60-63, or #75-76), which also had very low recombination rates among them.
+Of the three genes the largest environmental response module in the Freezing Group represented in our mapping panel (#35-37), two of them were physically linked to each other.

+Strikingly, low recombination rates were estimated between some genes belonging to different environmental response modules across the four main groups, even though there was little statistical LD among SNPs in these genes (Figure 2).
+This included a large LD block comprised of genes from all 4 groups: 8 genes from the Aridity environmental response module, 1 gene from the large module in the Multi group, 2 genes from different environmental response modules in the Freezing group, and 7 genes from different environmental response modules in the Geography group (see Supplementary Figure S8 for a reorganization of the recombination data and more intuitive visualization).

 Comparison to conclusions based on principal components of environments

-We compared the results from the co-association network analysis to associations with principal components (PC) of the environments.
-We used the same criteria (log10 BF > 2 in bayenv2) to determine if a locus was a significant outlier and compared (i) overlap with top candidates based on outliers from associations with environments, and (ii) interpretation of the selective environment based on loadings of environments to PC axes.
-The first three PC axes explained 44% (PC1), 22% (PC2), and 15% (PC3) of the variance in the environments (80% total).
+We compared the results from the co-association network analysis to associations with principal components (PC) of the environmental variables.
+Briefly, all environmental variables were input into a PC analysis (Supplementary Figure S9), and associations between allele frequencies and PC axes were analyzed.
+We used the same criteria (log10 BF > 2 in bayenv2) to determine if a locus was a significant outlier and compared (i) overlap with top candidate SNPs based on outliers from univariate associations with environments, and (ii) interpretation of the selective environment based on loadings of environments to PC axes.
+The first three PC axes explained 44% (PC1), 22% (PC2), and 15% (PC3) of the variance in environments (80% total).
 Overall, 80% of the geography SNPs, 75% of the Freezing SNPs, 20% of the Aridity SNPs, and 10% of the Multi SNPs were not outliers along the first 10 PC axes and would have been missed by a study based on PC axes.
-Below, we outline whether interpretation of selective environment based on PCs is consistent with that based on associations with environments.